-The Worker Protection Act (otherwise known as the preventative duty) came into effect on 26 October 2024.
+Worker Protection (Amendment of Equality Act 2010) Act 2023 (otherwise known as the preventative duty) came into effect on 26 October 2024.

 The new duty is an anticipatory duty, meaning that employers need to take a proactive and preventative approach to protecting their employees from workplace sexual harassment.
 Research shows that workplace sexual harassment is endemic, and while anyone can experience sexual harassment it is overwhelmingly women who are targeted.